All fields are required

 Hemolytic Uremic Syndrome, also called HUS, is a severe, life threatening condition that results in an abnormal destruction of red blood cells and can lead to kidney failure.
 It occurs in about 10% of those who become infected with Escherichia coli O157: H7 or any other Shiga toxin-producing E. coli, Shigella, Legionella pneumophila, and Campylobacter.
+If you or a loved one contracted the HUS disease from contaminated food, contact our law firm.
+Our Hemolytic Uremic Syndrome lawyer can help recover the compensation you deserve.

 Hemolytic uremic syndrome, or HUS, is a potentially fatal form of kidney failure.
 HUS was first described in medical literature as a syndrome in 1955.
 But it was not until 1982 that doctors learned that HUS was a secondary complication of E. coli infections.

 HUS involves 2 body systems – the kidneys and the blood stream.
 In foodborne-based HUS, blood within the body’s capillaries begins to clot abnormally from dead red blood cells killed by Shiga toxins.
 Capillaries are the smallest blood vessels in your body, so when the red blood cells pass through them, they are torn apart and broken.
 Once this happens, waste products in the bloodstream are not able to get filtered by the kidneys, which leads to buildup of urea and other waste products in the bloodstream.
-This can lead to blood stream infection and kidney failure.
+This can lead to blood stream infection and kidney damage or kidney failure.

-HUS is related to yet another condition that leads to the same clotting process within the capillaries called thrombotic thrombocytic purpura (TTP).
+HUS is related to yet another serious condition that leads to the same clotting process within the capillaries called thrombotic thrombocytic purpura (TTP).
 HUS is just more widely known because of its relation to E. coli strains and other Shiga toxin-producing (STEC) E. coli strains that lead to food poisoning.

 HUS is classified into two types: